 Like perl itself, Convert::Binary::C can be compiled with debugging support that can then be selectively enabled at runtime.
 You can specify whether you like to build Convert::Binary::C with debugging support or not by explicitly giving an argument to Makefile.PL.
-Use to disable debugging.
+Use to enable debugging, or perl Makefile.PL disable-debug to disable debugging.
 The default will depend on how your perl binary was built.
 If it was built with -DDEBUGGING, Convert::Binary::C will be built with debugging support, too.

 '''

 perl Makefile.PL enable-debug

-to enable debugging, or

-perl Makefile.PL disable-debug

 '''

 Once you have built Convert::Binary::C with debugging support, you can use the following syntax to enable debug output.
-Instead of which will enable all debug output.
-However, I don't recommend to enable all debug output, because that can be a fairly large amount.
+Instead of use Convert::Binary::C;